 Of course, 80 kV is more than enough over-design for medium voltage applications, but there are other factors which provide the iUPR process a “belt and suspenders” robustness.
 Consider these three …

 (1) It is very unusual for water to be in the strands of URD cables with 19 or fewer strands.
 I know that many believe the opposite is true, but the masters at Novinium have been injecting cables for over 25 years.
-If liquid water in URD cable strands were common we would see it – we don’t!
-The occurrence is less than 1%.
+If liquid water in URD cable strands were common we would see it—we don’t!
+The occurrence is less than 1 percent.
 Where water is found in the strands is on pole terminated cables where the terminator design has a leak so that every time there is precipitation, water finds its way into the strand interstices.
-Don’t purchase pressed lugs – buy only solid lugs.
+Don’t purchase pressed lugs—buy only solid lugs.
 If you want to know why there generally is not water in cable conductors, read “Molecular Thermodynamics of Water in Direct-buried Power Cables” from the Nov/Dec issue of IEEE Electrical Insulation Magazine.
-Click here to check it out.

 iUPR has simply never had issues arise in thousands and thousands of field applications. iUPR is not as safe as SPR, but it comes in second place.

-In my final post, Dielectric IV, I will address the equipment separation issues Alabama raised in his questions, 6 through 8.
+In my final post, Dielectric IV, I will address the equipment separation issues raised in questions 6 through 8.